Energizer Holdings, Inc. (ENR) CEO Alan Hoskins on Q4 2020 Results - Earnings Call Transcript

 Good morning and thank you for joining us.
 During the call, we will discuss our results for the fourth quarter of fiscal year 2020 as well as our outlook for fiscal 2021.
 This call will be available for replay via the Investor Relations section of our website, energizerholdings.com.
 Also available on our website is a slide presentation providing details about results for the quarter.

-On the call with me this morning are Alan Hoskins, Chief Executive Officer; Mark LaVigne, President and Chief Operating Officer, and Tim Gorman, Chief Financial Officer; and John Drabik, Senior VP Corporate Controller.
+On the call with me this morning are Alan Hoskins, Chief Executive Officer; Mark Lavine, President and Chief Operating Officer, and Tim Gorman, Chief Financial Officer; and John Drabik, Senior VP Corporate Controller.

 With respect to use of our forward-looking statements risk factors and GAAP to non-GAAP reconciliation, please refer to our press release and slide presentation issued earlier today, which is available on our website.
 And the risk factors we have in the reports we filed with the SEC.